-ARF's endowment net assets consist of funds whose corpus is to remain intact and includes those assets of donor-restricted funds that ARF must hold in perpetuity.
+ARF's endowment net assets consist of funds whose corpus is to remain intact and includes those assets of donor-restricted funds that ARF must hold in perpetuity and board designated endowment funds.
 As required by GAAP, net assets associated with endowment funds are classified and reported based on the existence or absence of donor-imposed restrictions.